saltyorg/docs/docs/reference/customizing-plex-libs.md

 In the default Saltbox install, there are only two main Plex libraries: one for Movies and one for TV Shows.

-The idea being that all movies are to be placed within the `/Media/Movies` folder in Google Drive. and all TV shows under `/Media/TV`.
+The idea being that all movies are to be placed within the `/Media/Movies` folder in your cloud storage. and all TV shows under `/Media/TV`.

    ```text
    Media